 Aside from SEO, the two main ways to promote your blog effectively are email and social media.
 Using a combined approach allows you to reach more people.

-Bonus tip: entice new members by offering unique and original content such as a research report or industry whitepaper to those who sign up for the mailing list.
+Email lists are effective; you can send automated emails with your blog posts to your list.
+This is where an association membership software or plugin comes in handy because you can create sign-up forms to expand your list.
+Bonus tip: entice new subscribers or members by offering unique and original content such as a research report or industry whitepaper to those who sign up for the mailing list.

 It’s impossible to overlook the power of social media.
 Creating social media accounts on various platforms allows you and your members to promote your blog posts and expand your reach.